Cardcaptor Sakura: Anime

 A 70-episode anime television series adaptation produced by the animation studio Madhouse aired in Japan on the NHK television network spread over three seasons.
 The first season, consisting of 35 episodes, aired between April 7 and December 29, 1998.
 The second season, with 11 episodes, aired between April 6 and June 22, 1999.
 The third season, containing 24 episodes, aired between September 7, 1999 and March 21, 2000.
 Directed by Morio Asaka, Clamp was fully involved in the project, with head writer Nanase Ohkawa writing and composing the screenplay and Mokona overseeing the costumes and card designs.
 The series was later released by Bandai Visual to 18 VHS, LD and DVD compilation volumes from September 1998 to May 2000.

 Two Blu-ray Disc box set volumes were released by Geneon in 2009.
 An upgraded 4K remaster was released in December 2017 as an 11-disc set in both DVD and Blu-ray Disc box sets.

-Nelvana licensed Cardcaptor Sakura in North America, dubbed the series into English with Ocean Studios featuring Carly McKillip as Sakura, and released it under the name Cardcaptors.
+Nelvana announced they had licensed Cardcaptor Sakura in North America in August 1999.
+Shortly after the announcement and correspondence between the company and a fan, a petition for a subtitled VHS and DVD release began.
+Nelvana dubbed the series into English with Ocean Studios featuring Carly McKillip as Sakura, and released it under the name Cardcaptors.
 This version was heavily edited from the original Japanese version, and Nelvana spent roughly $100,000 on each episode to incorporate new music, scripts, and vocal tracks.
 The initial version of the dub covered all 70 episodes, although character names were changed, some Japanese text was changed to English, and subjects considered controversial at the time, such as same-sex relationships, were edited out.
 One of the censored themes was that of homosexual characters, including Tomoyo, who was changed from having a crush to being just a friend, and the gay relationship between Toya and Yukito, which was also portrayed as just friends.
 The musical score was completely replaced with new music and some of the sound effects were replaced when they could not be separated into separate tracks, although the original opening and ending themes were dubbed into English.
-This version aired in Australia on Network Ten and Cartoon Network, in Ireland on RTÉ2, in the UK on CiTV and Fox Kids, and in Canada on Teletoon (which also aired the episodes with a French dub).
+This version aired in Australia on Network Ten and Cartoon Network, in Ireland on RTÉ2, in the UK on CITV and Nickelodeon, and in Canada on Teletoon (which also aired the episodes with a French dub).
 An alternative English dub of the series was produced by Omni Productions in Hong Kong to air on Animax Asia and it has been shown entirely unedited and uncut making it very faithfully closer to the original Japanese version, which it broadcast on its English-language networks in Southeast Asia and South Asia.